 Dr Caitlin McElroy

 Dr Caitlin McElroy is a Departmental Research Lecturer and Director of Executive Education Programmes at the Smith School of Enterprise and the Environment.
 Her research has revolved around the interactions between the mining industry, environment, and development.
 She is currently developing a programme: Sharing Resource Prosperity that explores the improved environmental sustainability and development of resource driven economies.
 Her first degree is from the University of Pennsylvania in History and Environmental Studies (Hons) followed by an MSc in Nature, Society and Environmental Policy (Dist) from the University of Oxford.
-She holds a DPhil from the University of Oxford in Economic Geography that was funded through a Clarendon Scholarship.
+She holds a DPhil from the University of Oxford in Economic Geography.

-We blend theoretical rigour with professional insight during the course with contributions from leading Oxford faculty and industry experts.
+The course blends academic rigour with professional insight and case studies with contributions from leading Oxford faculty and world-class contributors from business, policy and academia.

 Previous speakers have included: